patels123/6001CEM_Savan/README.md

 ## 📚 References

-This project references 17 academic papers and articles.
-See full list in the [`References`](./References.md) section of the dissertation.
+This project references 27 academic papers and articles.

 ---